gallowayevan/workforceblog/source/_posts/compared-to-non-ahec-residents-a-higher-percentage-of-nc-ahec-residents-are-practicing-in-nc.md

 ---
 * **53%** (n=1,135/2,157) of physicians who completed an **AHEC residency** between 1997-2017 were practicing in NC in 2017
 * **41%** (n=4,561/11,233) of physicians who completed a **non-AHEC residency** between 1997-2017 were practicing in NC in 2017
-* For Family Medicine, General Internal Medicine, and Pediatrics*, a higher percentage of NC AHEC residents from the past 30 years were in practice in NC in 2017
+* Compared to non-AHEC residency graduates, a higher percentage of **family medicine, general internal medicine, and pediatrics*** physicians who completed an AHEC residency were practicing in NC in 2017

 ![](/images/posts/ahecgme_amamf_2017_withlogo.png)